scantwell/blunote/README.md

 # PARTY JAMZ 4 US #

-**Mission Statement**: Create a network of users, via bluetooth/wifi, which are able to access/play media that exists on any node.
+**Mission Statement**: Create a network of mobile users, via bluetooth/wifi, which are able to access/play media that exists on any node.